mosip/id-authentication/design/kernel/kernel-pdfgenerator.md

 **The key solution considerations are**

-- Create the project which generate pdf from provided template using pdf generator API.
+- Create a project which generates pdf from provided template using pdf generator API.

-- Create the interface PdfGenerator having required method declaration to generate pdf document.
+- Create a interface PdfGenerator having required method declaration to generate pdf document.

 - This pdf generator can be used in any MOSP Module to generate pdf after adding PdfGrenerate to their class path.